facebook

 Because there isn’t a specific medical test for autism (for example, a blood test), it can be difficult to diagnose.
 However, there are steps you can take, after which a qualified doctor can provide you with an autism diagnosis.

-If you’ve noticed any of the early signs of autism above, the next step is to engage in developmental monitoring.
+If you’ve noticed any early signs of autism above, the next step is to engage in developmental monitoring.
 You can do this yourself, along with the help of other caregivers in your family.
-When you engage in development monitoring, you’re paying attention to your child’s growth and change as time passes.
+When you monitor development, you pay attention to your child’s growth and change as time passes.

-You’ll need to see whether your child develops according to milestones related to moving, behaving, speaking, learning, and playing.
+You’ll need to see whether your child develops according to moving, behaving, speaking, learning, and playing milestones.
 To get an idea of what these milestones might look like, the CDC has a comprehensive page on developmental milestones with several free tools you can use.

-If you and other caretakers find that your child isn’t developing according to these milestones, you might want to speak with your family doctor or pediatrician.
+If you and other caretakers find your child isn’t developing according to these milestones, you might want to speak with your family doctor or pediatrician about autism diagnosis.
 You can also ask your child’s health provider to do regular autism developmental monitoring checks.
 They will ask you questions about your child’s behavior when they do this and play and talk with your child, too.

-If it seems like your child might have autism based on developmental monitoring, then you’ll move onto developmental screening.
+If it seems like your child might have an autism diagnosis based on developmental monitoring, then you’ll move on to developmental screening.

-Usually, a nurse, doctor, or another professional in school, community, or a healthcare setting will do a developmental screening.
-This is a formal process and is usually only used if there’s a concern after you’ve identified some challenges during developmental monitoring.
+Usually, a nurse, doctor, or another professional in a school, community, or healthcare setting will do a developmental screening.
+This formal process is usually only used if there’s a concern after you’ve identified some challenges during developmental monitoring.

 For all children, it’s recommended that they be tested for developmental screening at 9, 18, and 30 months.
-There are studies that show one in four children under the age of 6 is at risk for a developmental delay or disability.
+Some studies show that one in four children under 6 years is at risk for a developmental delay or disability.
 So whether or not you suspect your child has autism, you should be doing these tests.
-If you think your child might have autism, then these tests should also be done at 24 months and at other times if challenges continue.
+If you think your child might have autism, these tests should also be done at 24 months and other times if challenges continue.

-In a developmental screening, you will be asked to fill out a questionnaire about your child, or your child may take a short test.
-These tests will be used to focus on specific elements of your child’s development.
+In a developmental screening, you will be asked to complete a questionnaire about your child, or your child may take a short test.
+These tests will focus on specific elements of your child’s development.
 These elements include:

 • Emotions